duffydata/corporate-action-helper/README.md

 **Why do we use Voila?**

-Voila is a great jupyter extension which used with Ipywidgets can easily productionise jupyter notebooks into interactive dashboards for the end user.
+Voila is a great jupyter extension which used with Ipywidgets can easily productionise jupyter notebooks into interactive web applications for the end user.

 To spin up a voila instance on a local host use the following command:
 ```